schmalle/bcathome/Readme.md

 Full beyond corp approaches authenticate user and machine.
 For this approach here, only the user is authenticated with a browser certificate (hardware based approaches also work).
 If you want additionally to authenticate the machine, a test for a machine certificate could be also tested directly in front of the Keycloak installation based on standard Apache2 authentication mechanisms.

-(Note: I struggled into problems, as I did not find an easy way to use Letsencrypt certifcates and self signed machine certificates).
+(Note: I struggled into problems, as I did not find an easy way to use Letsencrypt certifcates and self signed machine certificates within Apache, however NGINX seems to be work more easy here).

 ## Tools / Versions used in detail used ##